ErichDylus/Smart-Contract-Resources/Legal.md

 ## DAOs and Regulatory Compliance
-Decentralized Autonomous Organizations are a topic under heavy research and development.
-DAOs are decentralized, "headless" entities which rely on smart contracts to automate certain operations, governance, and behavior.
+Decentralized Autonomous Organizations ("[DAO](https://medium.com/@OpenLawOfficial/the-era-of-legally-compliant-daos-491edf88fed0)s") are decentralized, "headless" entities which rely on smart contracts to automate certain operations, governance, and behavior.
 This reduces overhead, permits greater organizational transparency, and tightens internal controls.
 DAOs effectively decentralize identifying aspects of traditional entities such as jurisdiction of organization, principal place of business, and raise novel concerns in liability apportionment-- as such, regulatory compliance of DAOs, especially in the U.S., is tricky.
 LexDAO is a legal engineer club building web3.0 legal assets and code, such as escrow and dispute resolution, powered by Ethereum transactional scripts via an Aragon DAO.
-ZeroLaw LLC is undertaking to refine a model DAO charter for DAOs wishing to function as unincorporated associations.
+ZeroLaw LLC is undertaking to refine a model [DAO charter](https://github.com/lex-node/SCoDA-Simple-Code-Deference-Agreement-/blob/master/DAO%20Charter%20with%20Qualified%20Code%20Deference.md) for DAOs wishing to function as unincorporated associations.

-The LAO, envisioning a more broadly applicable Limited Liability Autonomous Organization, seeks to lessen "meatspace" (or human, non-decentralized actor/input/output) liability through the use of Ricardian Contracts in apportioning capital.
-The LAO and OpenLaw are continually developing and progressing the taxonomy and risks of such structures, setting forth autonomous entity formation options such as the Decentralized Automated Corporation (DAC), Limited Liability Autonomous Company (LLAC), and the Limited Autonomous Cooperative (LAOP).
+The [LAO](https://medium.com/openlawofficial/the-lao-a-for-profit-limited-liability-autonomous-organization-9eae89c9669c), envisioning a more broadly applicable Limited Liability Autonomous Organization, seeks to lessen "meatspace" (or human, non-decentralized actor/input/output) liability through the use of Ricardian Contracts in apportioning capital.
+The LAO and OpenLaw are continually developing and progressing the [taxonomy](https://medium.com/@thelaoofficial/a-taxonomy-for-laos-making-sense-of-the-emerging-lao-ecosystem-1122b035fe1a) and risks of such structures, setting forth autonomous entity formation options such as the Decentralized Automated Corporation (DAC), Limited Liability Autonomous Company (LLAC), and the Limited Autonomous Cooperative (LAOP).

 Smart contracts and DAOs present several advantages and possibilities for built-in regulatory compliance, as noted by the U.S. Commodities Futures Trading Commission's LabCFTC: smart contract collateral or proceeds cannot be sold to a non-Eligible Contract Participant (without clear digital forensic evidence on the blockchain), the contract may be coded so the transaction may not occur until the mandated period has passed, and it may incorporate automated reporting of required data or tax payments at pre-determined intervals.